AVEVA/CONNECT-data-services-developer-docs/content/communities/community-tenant-administration.md

 - <xref:community-contact-email>

-	Each tenant in the community can provide a contact email so that other tenants can communicate with them.
+	After your tenant provides an initial contact email during the invitation process, you can later the contact email for the tenant if it changes.

 - <xref:community-manage-administrators>